Conor Cruise O'Brien: Opposition to the Vietnam War

 Besides the Vietnam War, Cruise O'Brien opposed what he saw as the overtly too passive opposition of the U.S. government to the white supremacist governments of Rhodesia and South Africa, charging that all the reaction the U.S. government ever made was to politely deplore the policies of the two governments.
-In September 1967, he flew to the self-proclaimed Republic of Biafra to express his support for Ibo separatism.
+In September 1967, he flew to the self-proclaimed Republic of Biafra to express his support for Igbo separatism.
 In articles in The Observer and The New York Review of Books, he argued that there were important differences between the Republic of Biafra and the State of Katanga, and that there was no equivalence between the two breakaway states.
-He argued that Biafra represented the sincere wish of the Ibo people to leave Nigeria, while Katanga was a sham.
+He argued that Biafra represented the sincere wish of the Igbo people to leave Nigeria, while Katanga was a sham.

 In December 1967, Cruise O'Brien was front-page news in The Irish Times, which reported his arrest while demonstrating against the war in New York, and his being kicked by a policeman.
 He joked about the policeman who assaulted him: "no prizes for guessing his ethnicity".
 In 1968, he campaigned for Senator Eugene McCarthy who sought the Democratic nomination in the presidential election of that year on a platform of ending the Vietnam War.
 In May of that year, Cruise O'Brien condemned police attacks on and harassment of the militant, armed, Black Panther Party.

 Between January and March 1969, he offered refuge at his home in Howth to German socialist student leader, and anti-Vietnam War activist, Rudi Dutschke and his wife Gretchen.
 In April the previous year Dutschke had been shot and badly injured by a right-wing assassin in West Berlin, but was subsequently denied visas by a number of European countries, including Britain.
 During their stay, the Dutschkes were visited by their lawyer Horst Mahler, who tried and failed to persuade them to support him underground in the group that was to become the Red Army Faction (the "Baader Meinhof Gang").